wso2-extensions/identity-tools-cli/docs/cli-mode.md

 ### ExportAll Command
 The ```exportAll``` command can be used to export all resources of all supported resource types from an Identity Server to a local directory.
 ```
-iamctl exportAll -c <path to the env specific config folder> -d <path to the local directory>
+iamctl exportAll -c <path to the env specific config folder> -o <path to the local output directory>
 ```
 Use the ```--help``` flag to get more information on the command.
 ```